dharanikumarp/slassignment/README.md

 * React table does the magic and the server provides the data.
 * The table is sortable, searchable and include filters.

-- [x] The SV webapp is mobile responsive and setup as a PWA
+- [ ] The SV webapp is mobile responsive and setup as a PWA
 * I tested on couple of devices with lower form factor (an old iPad, LG-G6, iPhone 8 plus etc).
-I found the web application loading and working.
+I found the features working.
+* Not sure whether the app work when user is offline or behind a poor connectivity.
+* Hence I have not marked this item as completed.

 - [x] The stats related to chat are summarized over a rolling time window (no. messages per X seconds)
 - [x] The stats are sorted, refreshed and updated frequently (so we know who creates the most hype in chat sessions in almost realtime)